-• Self and Family enrollment For 2018, a monthly premium pass through of \$125 will be made by the HDHP directly into your HSA each month.
-For 2018, a monthly premium pass through of \$125 will be made by the HDHP directly into your HRA each month.
-Contributions/credits The maximum that can be contributed to your HSA is an annual combination of the HDHP premium pass through and enrollee contribution funds, which when combined, do not exceed the maximum contribution amount set by the IRS of \$3,400 for an individual and \$6,750 for a family.
+Self and Family enrollment For 2020, a monthly premium pass through of \$125 will be made by the HDHP directly into your HSA each month.
+For 2020, a monthly premium pass through of \$125 will be made by the HDHP directly into your HRA each month.
+Contributions/credits The maximum that can be contributed to your HSA is an annual combination of the HDHP premium pass through and enrollee contribution funds, which when combined, do not exceed the maximum contribution amount set by the IRS of \$3,550 for an individual and \$7,100 for a family.
 If you enroll during Open Season, you are eligible to fund your account up to the maximum contribution limit set by the IRS.
 To determine the amount you may contribute, subtract the amount the Plan will contribute to your account for the year from the maximum allowable contribute up to the IRS limit for partial year coverage as long as you maintain your HDHP enrollment for 12 months following the last month of the year of your first year of eligibility.
 To determine the amount you may contribute, take the IRS limit and subtract the amount the Plan will contribute to your account for the year.
 If you do not meet the 12 month requirement, the maximum contribution amount is reduced by 1/12 for any month you were ineligible to contribute to an HSA.
 If you exceed the maximum contribution amount, a portion of your tax reduction is lost and a 10% penalty is imposed.
 There is an exception for death or disability.
-You may rollover funds you have in other HSAs to this HDHP HSA (rollover funds do not affect your annual maximum contribution).
+You may rollover funds you have in other HSAs to this HDHP HSA (rollover funds do not affect your annual maximum contribution under this HDHP.
+HSAs earn tax-free interest (interest does not affect your annual maximum contribution).
 Catch-up contributions are discussed on page 83.
 Your monthly premium pass through will be credited to your HRA each month.
 The HRA does not earn interest.
 NOTE: If your enrollment effective date in this HDHP is other than the first day of a month, funding for your HRA will be prorated based on the first of the following month.
 Self Only enrollment You may make an annual maximum contribution of \$2,650 if your enrollment effective date is January 1.
 You cannot contribute to the HRA.
 Self Plus One enrollment You may make an annual maximum contribution of \$5,250 if your enrollment effective date is January 1.
 You cannot contribute to the HRA.
+Self and Family enrollment You cannot contribute to the HRA.